Scattering Ashes In Fireworks

 RIP Peter Benefield 1952-2007.

 In 2007, UKFR Forum members staged an ash scattering display to lay the late Peter Benefield to rest across his gardens at the rear of the Woodman Pub, home of many UKFR member meets over the preceding years.
-In this article (words by UKFR member Meggsy), we take a look at this event which shows just how magical and poignant a fireworks send-off can be.
+The following words in this article are written by UKFR member Meggsy.

 Over the last few years, the field behind ‘The Woodman’ Pub had become a Mecca for firework enthusiasts from all over the UK and beyond.